-In 2006 and 2010 Natural England (NE) confirmed that the river Test was failing its SSSI designation and was duly classified as being in ‘unfavourable condition’.
+In 2006 and 2010 Natural England (NE) confirmed that the world-renowned river Test was failing its SSSI designation and was duly classified as being in ‘unfavourable condition’.
 An Environment Agency walkover survey followed in 2012, from ‘top to bottom’ of the river Test catchment, as part of its Test & Itchen river restoration strategy.
 Its purpose was to identify priority locations for restoration.
 All six of the Bossington estate reaches were subsequently prioritised due to a number of key criteria including historic weir structures providing a major impediment to natural flows, floodplain connectivity, fish passage, heavy sedimentation and the failure of key plant and invertebrate species such as Watercrowsfoot (Ranunculus Spp) and Baetid invertebrates.

 During May 2012 Bossington estate approached chalk stream restoration specialist Simon Cain of Cain Bio-engineering Ltd. (CBE) to discuss these concerns about habitat deterioration.
 The company was subsequently commissioned to survey and prepare restoration designs for all six beats on behalf of the Bossington Estate/Environment Agency partnership, with a view to implementing those designs in a series of phased projects.